 - 3 tablespoons lemon juice (from about 1-1/2 lemons)

-- 1 pound chicken thighs, bone-in or bone-out, skin removed and fat trimmed
+- 1-1/2 pound chicken thighs (bone-in) or 1 pound (boneless) chicken thighs, skin removed and fat trimmed

 - Chopped cilantro

-ROAST EGGPLANT Set oven at 400F.
-Toss eggplant in 1 tablespoon olive oil until evenly coated.
+ROAST EGGPLANT Set oven at 400F/200C.
+Toss the eggplant cubes in 1 tablespoon olive oil until evenly coated.
 Arrange in single layer on baking sheet and bake 25-30 minutes (no need to wait for oven to fully heat) or until light brown.

 MAKE SAUCE Heat a Dutch oven on medium high, heat the second tablespoon olive oil until shimmery.
 Add onion and garlic and stir to coat with fat; sauté until golden.
-Add spices, stir until fragrant, about 1 minute.
+Add the Spice Blend, stir until fragrant, about 1 minute.
 Add tomatoes, broth and lemon juice and bring to a boil.

-COOK Reduce heat, add chicken thighs, cover and simmer 15 minutes.
-Turn thighs over, cover, simmer another 10 minutes.
-Add eggplant, simmer 10 minutes uncovered.
+SIMMER SAUCE & CHICKEN ON STOVE Reduce the heat, add the chicken thighs, cover and simmer 15 minutes.
+Turn the thighs over, cover, simmer another 10 minutes.
+Add the Roasted Eggplant, simmer 10 minutes uncovered.

-To serve, top with cilantro and serve with Oven-Baked Rice or something else that will soak up the fragrant juices.
+TO SERVE Top with cilantro and serve with White Rice or Oven-Baked Rice or something else for soaking up the fragrant juices.

 More Chicken Comfort Food